Causes and Diagnoses

 - Chemicals in the workplace: Men who are in contact with toxic chemicals at work may have a higher risk for prostate cancer

-- Digital rectal exam (DRE): In this exam, the health care provider inserts a lubricated, gloved finger into the rectum to feel the prostate for abnormal areas.
-The DRE takes just a few seconds
+- Digital rectal exam: In this exam, the healthcare provider inserts a lubricated, gloved finger into the rectum to feel the prostate for abnormal areas.

-Abnormal results on these screening tests can mean that a man may have prostate cancer, but these tests can’t diagnose prostate cancer.
+Abnormal results on screening tests may mean you have prostate cancer, but these tests alone can’t diagnose prostate cancer.
 A prostate biopsy is needed for a definitive diagnosis.
-A biopsy is the removal of a small piece of tissue to be sent to a lab to check under a microscope for abnormal cells.
+During a biopsy, a small piece of prostate tissue is removed and sent to a lab to check under a microscope for abnormal cells.

-A core needle biopsy, the most common biopsy for prostate cancer, is most often performed by a urologist.
-The procedure takes about 10 minutes and is often done in the urologist’s office.
-During a prostate biopsy:
+Transrectal ultrasound-guided (TRUS) biopsy is the most common type of biopsy for prostate cancer.
+The procedure takes about 10 minutes and is often done in a urologist’s office.
+During the biopsy: